 To get on the air you will need:

-- Open an an account at RemoteHams.com and upload a photocopy of your current license (it’s free!).
+- Open an an account at RemoteHams.com and upload a copy of your current license (it’s free!).
+IT MUST BE IN JPG FORMAT.
+Be sure to use your call sign as your user name.

 - A computer with a good broadband connection to which you can attach a microphone.
 I use a Logitech headset with a USB connector.